OCHA-DAP/pa-anticipatory-action/analyses/mwi/README.md

 ### Reproducing this analysis

 The code to compute the predictive trigger can be found in `src/mwi/compute_trigger_ecmwf.py`.
 This script computes the trigger for the original as well as lower resolution forecasts.
+Note that the script automatically downloads the lower resolution forecasts from CDS.
+But to do so, you need to set-up your CDS account for which instructions can be found [here](https://cds.climate.copernicus.eu/api-how-to).

+Downloading of the original forecasts is not implemented here but in the aa-toolbox repository.
+[This script](https://github.com/OCHA-DAP/pa-aa-toolbox/tree/feature/ecmwf-seas-realtime) in that repository downloads this data.
-Note that the script automatically downloads the lower resolutoin forecasts.
-To download the original forecasts, a script has to be run in the aa-toolbox [aa-toolbox repository](https://github.com/OCHA-DAP/pa-aa-toolbox/tree/feature/ecmwf-seas-realtime).
-More details on this are provided in the docstring of the `src/mwi/compute_trigger_ecmwf.py` script.
+More details on how to get the original forecast are provided in the docstring of the `src/mwi/compute_trigger_ecmwf.py` script.
+Note that you need a separate account for the API of the original data.

 The code to compute the observational trigger can be found in `analyses/mwi/dryspells_trigger/15_mwi_obs_trigger_monitoring.md`